syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 jenkins-operator-778d6fc487-gczpb   1/1     Running   0          1h
 ```

+If your setup is different, update the commands accordingly.

 ## Preparing the new Cluster

 You will now add a new Cluster to the Platform Cluster and watch Kratix reconciling the